REGISTER now for the July workshop!

 What is the workload?

-While the course meets only for 2 1/2 hours Monday thru Friday, participants are suggested to schedule themselves lightly to allow time to fully process and reflect upon the new principles.
-There will be a lesson video to watch each evening which illustrates the principles in action.
+While the course meets only for 3 hours Monday thru Friday, participants are suggested to schedule themselves lightly to allow time to study and reflect on the principles.
+There will also be one additional hour of work to complete each evening.

 I have a conflict with the course hours.
 Can I attend asynchronously?